 The Proposed Project and alternatives would implement aquatic habitat restoration and dust control suppression projects within the 63,008-acre Planning Area.
-Within the Planning Area, opportunity areas have been identified which represent the locations and project types that may be built under the Proposed Project or alternatives, as described below.
-A subset of these projects may be eligible for funding by the NRCS under the Watershed Plan.
+Within the Planning Area, Opportunity Areas have been identified which represent the locations and project types that may be built under the Proposed Project or alternatives, as described below.
+A subset of these projects may be eligible for funding by the NRCS under a Watershed Plan that would be developed as a supplement to the EA.

-Aquatic habitat and restoration projects, and dust suppression and vegetation enhancement projects will prioritize inclusion of public amenities, such as picnic areas and walking trails, provided that the amenities do not conflict with the overall purpose and need of the Proposed Project.
+Aquatic habitat and restoration projects, and dust suppression and vegetation enhancement projects would prioritize inclusion of public amenities, such as picnic areas and walking trails, provided that the amenities do not conflict with the overall Purpose and Need of the Proposed Project, described in Chapter 2.
+There are named projects and described activities that make up the aquatic habitat, dust suppression and vegetation enhancement areas that would be implemented towards the State's goal of 29,800 acres.